sorenlouv/backport/README.md

 A list of project-specific settings.
 This is useful if you want to override project-specific configurations.
 [Read more about the project-specific configuration](#project-specific-configuration)

 The `upstream` property will determine which project-specific config to override.
-The following will override `elastic/kibana`:
+The following will override `own` and `multipleCommits` for `elastic/kibana`:

 ```json
 {